alabou/NMOS-MatroxOnly/NMOS With H.264.md

 The parameter sets MUST convey, so far as the SPS, and PPS syntax elements allow, the same information about the stream as conveyed by the Source and Flow attributes defined by this specification and IS-04.

 Informative note: When encoding a video described as RGB 4:4:4 in the [Components](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#components) Flow attribute, the encoder might use an intermediate 4:4:4 format optimized for H.264 compression, and the SPS and PPS syntax elements would represent this intermediate color representation.
 The coded bitstream is expected to include a `colour remapping information` SEI message to ensure that the final video output correctly represents the original RGB 4:4:4 colors.
+This SEI message is implemented in H.264 using a user_data_unregistered SEI message corresponding in-full or partially to the H.265 colour_remapping_info SEI message.

 ## H.264 IS-11 Senders and Receivers